Children's Author Beverley Rayner

 Happy Irame age 5

-I read Beyond the Sand and the Sea: One Families Quest for a Country to Call Home by Ty Mc Cormic.
-The story is about Asad Hussein, who grew up in the world’s largest refugee camp, and the tremendous efforts this young man made to attain a country, an education, and a home.
+I read Beyond the Sand and the Sea: One Families Quest for a Country to Call Home by Ty Mc Comic.
+The story is about Asad Hussein, who grew up in the world’s largest refugee camp, and the tremendous efforts he made to attain a country, an education, and a home.
 Things that we not only take for granted but also feel entitled to.

-The story left me thinking; how many untold stories like Asad's are out there?
-Would not any of us gladly have sponsored Asad had we known of his plight and predicament or his sincerity and integrity?
-Many people give to reputable, well-known organisations for this reason.
+The book left me thinking; how many untold stories like Asad's are out there?
+Would we not gladly sponsor Asad had we known of his plight and predicament or his sincerity and integrity?
+Many people give to reputable, well-known organizations for this reason.

 They have the vision to help with community-wide projects, but because of Covid, many of their projects suffered.
-But, twenty-one orphans are being fed and cared for, and each child has high hopes for a bright future and a dream to attend school someday.
-Please consider sponsoring one of these children.
-For more information, please contact me.
+Still, twenty-one orphans are being fed and cared for, and each child has high hopes for a bright future and a dream to attend school someday.
+To donate, please contact me.

 Patricia Nabbaale aged 5